 What is Thyroid Disease?
-From Wikipedia: Thyroid disease is a medical condition that affects the function of the thyroid gland (the endocrine organ found at the front of the neck that produces thyroid hormones ) The weight of the gland is 1.5 ounces and during a year, the thyroid gland produces approximately a teaspoon of thyroid hormone.
+From Wikipedia: Thyroid disease is a medical condition that affects the function of the thyroid gland (the endocrine organ found at the front of the neck that produces thyroid hormones ) The weight of the gland is 1.5 ounces, and during a year, the thyroid gland produces approximately a teaspoon of thyroid hormone.
 This small amount of hormone drives the metabolic rate of each of the trillions of cells in the body every day.
-Little variations in the thyroid hormone have big effects on the body.
+Little variations in the thyroid hormone have significant effects on the body.

 There are four general types of main thyroid problems: 1) Hypothyroidism (low function) caused by not having enough thyroid hormones.
 2) Hyperthyroidism (high capacity) caused by having too much thyroid hormones; 3) Structural abnormalities, most commonly enlargement of the thyroid gland.
 4) Tumors can be benign or cancerous.

 HYPOTHYROID SYMPTOMS: Fatigue, low energy, weight gain, inability to tolerate the cold, slow heart rate, hair loss, dry skin, and constipation.
 Failure to lose weight.
 Menstrual problems and PMS.
 The body is in an energy-saving mode.